 How to Make Fermented Vegetable Juice

-Juicing has been thought of as one of the healthiest things you can do for your body over the past few decades.
-Likewise, cultured foods are gaining popularity in the health communities for their health benefits.
-So you might think why not combine the two?
+Juicing has been promoted over the past few decades as one of the healthiest things you can do for your body.
+Likewise, cultured foods are gaining popularity in the health communities for their benefits.
+So why not combine the two?

-Juicers are an electronic appliance that passes large quantities of produce through them to extract the life-giving properties of those plants.
-So juicers are only as old as electricity and still have only been used to produce food for humans for decades.
+A juicers is an electronic appliance that passes large quantities of produce through it to extract the nutritive properties of those plants.
+So juicers are only as old as electricity and still have only been used to produce food for humans for a few decades.

-Fermented foods, on the other hand, are thousands of years old and span every culture known to man.
-Fermentation is a natural process that happens to food; a controlled degradation in a way.
+The art of fermenting foods, on the other hand, is thousands of years old and spans every culture known to man.
+Fermentation is a natural process that happens to food; a controlled decay in a way.

-So while we might think that fermented vegetable juice is made by juicing vegetables and then fermenting them, we might not be entirely right.
-You can absolutely juice vegetables and then ferment that juice, but that might be a bit overkill, not to mention really expensive.
+So while you might think that fermented vegetable juice can be made by juicing vegetables and then fermenting them, that might not be the most effective method.
+You can absolutely juice vegetables and then ferment that juice, but there is another more convenient and less expensive way.

-Beet kvass is a really good example of the latter.
+Beet kvass is a good example of the latter.

-Beet kvass is made by taking a small amount of beets, a bit of sea salt, and a large quantity of water (in reference to the quantity of beets).
+Beet kvass is made with a small amount of beets, a bit of sea salt, and a large quantity of water (relative to the quantity of beets).
 It is then allowed to culture, the beets are strained off, and the liquid remaining is called kvass.
 The beets can then be reused to make a second, weaker batch of kvass.

-In the same way we can use vegetables to create fermented vegetable juices.
-Instead of setting out to make brined pickles we can set out to make brined pickle juice.
-So while we would cram a jar full of cucumbers for the former, we would use a few with some seasonings and a large quantity of water for the latter.
+In the same way you can use vegetables to create fermented vegetable juices.
+Instead of setting out to make brined pickles you can set out to make brined pickle juice.
+Rather than cram a jar full of cucumbers for the former, use only a few cucumbers with some seasonings and a large quantity of water for the latter.